-McGill Hall is a place with a strong sense of community and acceptance.
+The McGill Project makes its home of McGill Hall a place with a strong sense of community and acceptance.
 McGill Project members consider themselves part of an ongoing campus tradition of free expression and discovery.
 The McGill Project provides a home for students with a wide variety of majors and interests; this diversity is represented during yearly programs and activities.
-In the fall, residents select a theme for the Annual Spring Showcase, which, for the past few years, has been a mixed-media fair for the campus and surrounding community.
+In the fall, Project membersselect a theme for the Annual Spring Showcase, which, for the past few years, has been a mixed-media fair for the campus and surrounding community.
 At the showcase, project members present visual art, poetry, performance art, and other creative exhibits.
-Residents also attend McGill Hours which are weekly discussions hosted by Vanderbilt faculty and staff members along with individuals from the Nashville area.
-Topics are often controversial and stimulate debates between students and the host.
-Interested students must complete an application and go through an individual and group interview process led by McGill Council members.
-For questions, contact Jason Steinas (Area Coordinator/McGill Council Advisor) at firstname.lastname@example.org or Maggie Konich (Graduate Program Coordinator) at email@example.com.
+Participantsalso attend McGill Hours a weekly program of the McGill Project in which Vanderbilt professors or Nashville community activists visit the Project and share about more controversial or provocative topics on which the speakers may not have an opportunity to educate students in the classroom..
+Vanderbilt students interested in joining the Project and living in McGill Hall can complete an application followed by an interview process with McGill Project members.
+For questions, contact Luke Nantz (Program Coordinator/Graduate Advisor) at luke.nantz(at)vanderbilt.edu.

-The McGill Faculty-in-Residence serves as a champion and advocate of the Project.
-Doug Fisher, an associate professor of computer science, serves as the Faculty-in-Residence and enjoys interacting with the residents and contributing to the already storied history of the Project.
-With five years of service to the project, Dr. Fisher is committed to expanding both upper-class living learning experiences and encouraging other faculty members to live on main campus during the academic year.
-He also teaches courses in the Department of Electrical Engineering and Computer Science, offers academic advice, and hosts many community builders in his apartment with his wife Patty.
-Lizzie McGill established The McGill Award in 1960 in memory of her husband, Dr. John T. McGill, who spent his life in service to Vanderbilt University, first as a student in the class of 1879 and then as a professor and historian of the institution.
+Lizzie McGill established The McGill Awardin 1960 in memory of her husband, Dr. John T. McGill, who spent his life in service to Vanderbilt University, first as a student in the class of 1879 and then as a professor and historian of the institution.
 The award is presented each spring to a Project member who, in the eyes of their fellow McGillites, “has best established the qualities of leadership as well as being a good student of gentle bearing.”
 The award, along with a $750 scholarship, is presented annually at the end-of-year Magnolia Awards.

 In 1972, then-Dean of Students K.C.
 Potter, the Office of Housing and Residential Education, and the Department of Philosophy undertook the creation of a unique living and learning environment in McGill Hall.
 The McGill Project, the first living learning community on campus, offered students the chance to learn from and interact with faculty and staff members outside the classroom in an open and inviting environment.